AlexKrotov280/Store-revenue-performance-prediction-WEKA/README.md

 # Branch-profit/performance-prediction-WEKA

- I am Ivor Buquetlowd, the owner of a chain of over 100 shops in the UK and I would like you to help me run them more efficiently.
+ I am owner of a chain of over 100 shops in the UK and I would like you to help me run them more efficiently.
 The shops are all similar, but they make amounts of revenue varying from £1 million to nearly £5 million per year.
 I need a computer program that lets me enter the details of a shop